sapandarus/SosMed/README.md

 # SosMed

-## As a user I can register to the platform
+## [v] As a user I can register to the platform

+## [v] As a user I can login tot the platform

+## As a user I can follow a person

+- Search
+- Listed username
+- Follow

 ## As a user I can post an image that will be shown to the whole world

-## As a user I can follow a person

 ## As a user I can unfollow a person

-## As a user I can hide who I follow

 ## As a user I can see images that person that I follow post

 Database

-users

-id                  text (uuid, pk) name                text username            text (index, unique) email               text phone_number        text password            text is_verified         bool is_deleted          bool created_at          timestamp updated_at          timestamp deleted_at          timestamp

 posts